hcavarsan/pipedash/README.md

 After adding a provider, the app validates credentials and fetches available repositories.
 Select which ones to monitor and save.
 Pipelines will appear in the main view and refresh automatically.

-## Configuration
+## How It Works

+**Store**

 Provider configurations are stored in a local SQLite database.
 Tokens are kept separate in the system keyring.

 Each provider has its own refresh interval (default: 30 seconds), adjustable based on API rate limits.

-## How It Works
+**Plugin System**

-**Plugin System** Each CI/CD provider is implemented as a plugin that exposes a common interface.
+Each CI/CD provider is implemented as a plugin that exposes a common interface.
 The core application doesn't know the specifics of how GitHub or Buildkite work it just calls standard methods like `fetch_pipelines()` or `trigger_pipeline()` and the plugin handles the details.

 Plugins are compiled into the application at build time, not loaded dynamically at runtime.
 This keeps things simpler and avoids the security concerns of runtime plugin loading.

 When the app starts, it loads cached pipeline data from SQLite immediately.
 In the background, a refresh loop polls each provider's API and updates the cache when changes are detected.
 The frontend listens for events and re-renders when new data arrives.

+## Adding Providers

+To add support for a new CI/CD platform, create a new crate in `crates/pipedash-plugin-{name}/` and implement the `Plugin` trait from `pipedash-plugin-api`.
+The trait defines methods for fetching pipelines, validating credentials, triggering builds, and retrieving run history.

+After implementing the plugin, register it in the main application's plugin registry and add any provider-specific configuration UI in the frontend.

+The existing GitHub, Buildkite, and Jenkins plugins serve as reference implementations.

 ## Development